Intermediate20 min readManufacturing

 Rockwell Automation Data Types Example for Assembly Lines

 Complete working example demonstrating Data Types implementation for Assembly Lines using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Assembly Lines Control